nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 * when you move to another country
 * when you want to change the company

-Only 4 out of 83 (less than 5%) made the cut.
-Here are the details of those applied all their skill to the game and  who agreed to share their data.
+Only 4 headhunters (less than 5%) made the cut.
+Here are the details of those who applied all their skills to the game and who agreed to share their data.

 |hunter|hunter's game|hunting ground|
 |:--|:--|:--|